osudrl/TeleJoy/README.md

 # Six Protocols

+In case you aren't familiar with serial communication, see [SparkFun's Guide](https://learn.sparkfun.com/tutorials/serial-communication);

 As [the image below](http://i.imgur.com/MqNwuJ3.png) illustrates, there are six different infromation exchange protocols used across the four devices in the project.

 ![the image below](http://i.imgur.com/MqNwuJ3.png)